 - a.
 Individual Cost Limit.
 The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
 Please note that a State may have only ONE individual cost limit for the purposes of determining eligibility for the waiver: - No Cost Limit.
 The State does not apply an individual cost limit.
-Do not complete Item B-2-b or item B-2-c.

-Cost Limit in Excess of Institutional Costs.
-The State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the State.
+Do not complete Item B-2-b or item B-2-c. - Cost Limit in Excess of Institutional Costs.
+The State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a lev el of care specified for th he waiver up to an amount specified by the State.
 Complete Items B-2-b and B-2-c.

-The limit specified by the State is (select one)
+limit specified by the State is (select one)

-A level higher than 100% of the institutional average.
+\bigcirc A level higher than 100% of the institutional average.

-Specify the percentage:
+: Specify the percentage:

+Other

+, Specify:

+[1

-Institutional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.
+other servie itutional Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the prwise eligible individual when the State reasonably expects that the cost of the home and ices furnished to that individual would exceed 100% of the cost of the level of care specific plete Items B-2-b and B-2-c. community-based